Kintyre/ksconf/docs/source/cli.md

         diff                Compares settings differences between two .conf files ignoring spacing and sort order
-        merge               Merge two or more .conf files promote             Promote .conf settings from one file into another either in batch mode (all changes) or interactively allowing the user to pick which stanzas and keys to
+        merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s) provided
+        promote             Promote .conf settings from one file into another either in batch mode (all changes) or interactively allowing the user to pick which stanzas and keys to